 Black Inc has designed its ‘Black Thirty’ to be a climbing wheel, and at a claimed weight of 1390g (1230g if you go tubular), it is certainly a lightweight option.
 It’s undeniable that it’s on the climbs where the wheels really shine, giving the rider a real sense of advantage.

 Their racing credentials really shined through in the local crit races too, with no flexing through corners and they even rolled our tester to victory on one occasion.

-The use of a 17mm internal rim and 26.5mm outer, maxing out at 27mm at the widest part certainly matches up with current thinking which determines this to be the most wind cheating approach when paired with a compatible tyre.
-A wider rim also allows you to run thicker, bump-sucking-up and better handling rubber without an aerodynamic fall out – I teamed these with Pirelli PZero 25mm’s.
+The use of a 17mm internal rim and 26.5mm outer, maxing out at 27mm at the widest part certainly matches up with current thinking which determines this to be the most wind-cheating approach when paired with a compatible tire.
+A wider rim also allows you to run thicker, bump-sucking-up and better-handling rubber without an aerodynamic fall out – I teamed these with Pirelli PZero 25mm’s.

 Read more: Zipp 303 Firecrest wheelset review

 Zipp has long pushed innovation with its rim-brake wheelsets and these Zipp 303 Firecrest wheels are no different and the performance out on the road is spectacular.